bryanyee/everything-at-stake/README.md

 ## Everything At Stake

-A software engineering blog about the Cardano blockchain and ecosystem.
+A software engineering blog about the 3rd generation blockchains and distributed ledgers.